 SAFELY COLLECT WELDING DUST, FUMES AND SMOKE

 Capturing the dust, smoke and fumes generated during welding presents a unique challenge.
-Floor space is typically at a premium.
-By combining guidelines found in the ACGIH “Industrial Ventilation: A Manual of Recommended Practice for Design” with our in-field experience and state-of-the-art filtration, Camfil APC will correctly size a cost- and space-saving filtration system that is reliable, durable and easy to maintain.
+Removing fumes from the space, when floor space is typically at a premium, requires proper design and coordination to meet the facility’s needs.
+By combining guidelines found in the ACGIH “Industrial Ventilation: A Manual of Recommended Practice for Design” with our in-field experience and state-of-the-art filtration, Camfil APC will correctly size a cost- and space-saving welding fume collector system that is reliable, durable and easy to maintain.
 Let us help you put in a safe dust and welding fume collection system.

-- Respiratory Health — A well-designed and maintained dust and welding fume collection system is needed to prevent respiratory problems and keep facilities in compliance with current air quality requirements.
-A good dust collection system can eliminate the need for personal respirators and the challenge of getting employees to wear them.
+- Respiratory Health — A well-designed and maintained dust and fume collection system prevents respiratory problems and keep facilities in compliance with current air quality requirements.

 - Maintenance — The equipment that fabricating plants currently use has reached a new level of sophistication.
 Controls and other computerized systems are more sensitive than the machinery of 10 or 20 years ago.
-If dust is not collected properly from welding stations and similar areas, electronic controls can fail, shutting down the operation and requiring emergency repairs.
+If welding fumes are not managed properly, electronic controls can fail, shutting down operations and requiring emergency repairs.
 This causes production downtime, frustration and costly losses in productivity.

 - Energy Savings — In cold climates, a proper weld fume ventilation system can significantly reduce your energy costs by recycling filtered air and lowering the need for costly makeup air.

 - Vertically arranged cartridges efficiently handle heavy grain loadings and abrasive dusts